-The program kicks off in late March.
-Please see the Guidelines for the Introduction to Trad Climbing Programme 2020 for participant requirements and lots of useful information about the art and craft of Traditional Climbing.
+This year the program kicks off in April.
+Please see the Guidelines for the Introduction to Trad Climbing Programme 2021 for participant requirements and lots of useful information about the art and craft of Traditional Climbing.

 While we cater for those new to traditional rock climbing, we expect that you have experience of either indoor route or sport climbing.
 You will already know how to move on holds, how to belay and catch a falling roped climber using a belay device and have a taste for the overall sport.
 We will direct absolute beginners to formal courses by qualified providers – you are still welcome in the club!
 Just that this course needs a level of competency with the safety systems.
 Our mentors are all volunteers and this restriction is important to safeguard the team as best we can.

-Places are limited for safety reasons and they get booked up very quickly.
-Contact Andy (Training Officer) firstname.lastname@example.org to apply to join the course.
+Places are limited for both Covid and climbing safety reasons and they get booked up very quickly.
+Contact Jon Smith (Training Officer) email@example.com to apply to join the course.
 A survey will be issued once we have checked you are a current club member.
 You need to answer this survey honestly!